 AUM for our real estate funds are generally based on the amount of capital committed by our fund investors during the investment period and the amount of actual capital invested for periods following the investment period.
 AUM are reduced for unfunded commitments that will be funded through transfers from other funds.
-AUM for the SPAC sponsored by us includes the proceeds raised in the initial public offering that are currently invested in U.S. Treasury bills and held in a trust account for use in a business combination.
-The SPAC AUM is non-fee paying, and our AUM will be reduced if and when the SPAC undergoes a business combination or in the event of its liquidation.
 AUM for the real estate vehicle launched in December 2022 is based on net asset value.
 Management fees for our real estate funds, exclusive of co-investment vehicles, generally range from 0.50% to 1.50% annually of FP AUM, however, management fees for Sculptor Real Estate Credit Fund I and Sculptor Real Estate Credit Fund II are based on invested capital both during and after the investment period.
-For the first quarter of 2023, our real estate funds, inclusive of co-investment vehicles, had an average management fee rate of 0.94% of FP AUM.
+For the second quarter of 2023, our real estate funds, inclusive of co-investment vehicles, had an average management fee rate of 0.93% of FP AUM.